-73. The Results Report Form auto-calculates for each Provider Survey Type a weighted percentage of urgent care and non-urgent appointments within the applicable time elapsed standard for each network in the “Percentage of Urgent Care and Non-Urgent Appointments within Timely Access Standards (Weighted by Number of Providers in County) for [Provider Survey Type]” fields on the Summary of Rates of Compliance Tab.
+73. The Results Report Form auto-calculates for each Provider Survey Type a weighted percentage of urgent care and non-urgent appointments within the applicable time elapsed standard for each network in the “Percentage of Urgent Care and Non-Urgent Appointments within Timely Access Standards (Weighted by Number of Providers in County) for [Provider Survey Type]” fields on the Summary Rates of Compliance Tab.
 The values in these fields are copied from the “Percentage of Urgent Care and Non-Urgent Appointments within Timely Access Standards (Weighted)” field on the Network by Provider Survey Type Tab for each Provider Survey Type.
 In order for the formulas to accurately calculate rates of compliance, the health plan shall enter all required information in each Provider Survey Type Results Tab, including plan-to-plan contracts, on a single Results Report Form.

 74. The “Percentage of Urgent Care and Non-Urgent Appointments within Timely Access Standards for [Provider Survey Type, except Ancillary Service Providers]” fields are calculated using the total number of providers by Provider Survey Type in each county network as weights to estimate the total number of providers with timely appointments in each county for both urgent care and non-urgent appointments.
 These fields are calculated by taking the product of the “Total Number of Providers in Network (Urgent Care Appointments)” field and “Percentage of Providers with Timely Appointments for Urgent Care Appointments (Weighted)” field and summing it with the product of the “Total Number of Providers in Network (Non-Urgent Appointments)” field and “Percentage of Providers with Timely Appointments for Non-Urgent Appointments (Weighted)” field and dividing this value by the sum of the “Total Number of Providers in Network (Urgent Care Appointments)” field and the “Total Number of Providers in Network (Non-Urgent Appointments)” field on the Network by Provider Survey Type Tab.
-For Ancillary Service Providers, the “Percentage of Non-Urgent Appointments within the Timely Access Standard for Ancillary Service Providers” field on the Summary of Rates of Compliance Tab is equal to the “Percentage of Providers with Timely Appointments for Non-Urgent Appointments (Weighted)” field on the Network by Provider Survey Type Tab.
+For Ancillary Service Providers, the “Percentage of Non-Urgent Appointments within the Timely Access Standard for Ancillary Service Providers” field on the Summary Rates of Compliance Tab is equal to the “Percentage of Providers with Timely Appointments for Non-Urgent Appointments (Weighted)” field on the Network by Provider Survey Type Tab.
 The network percentage reflects the expected rate at which all providers in a network offer timely appointments for both urgent care and non-urgent appointments.
 The Report Form Instructions in the Timely Access and Annual Network Review Instruction Submission Manual includes an explanation as to how each item in the Results Report Form is calculated.

-Calculating the Rate of Compliance
+Calculating the Rate of Compliance and Sampling Error

-75. The Summary of Rates of Compliance Tab in the Results Report Form includes formulas that calculate a weighted rate of compliance for each appointment type for each of the health plan networks.
+75. The Summary Rates of Compliance Tab in the Results Report Form includes formulas that calculate a weighted rate of compliance for each appointment type for each of the health plan networks.
 In order for the formulas to accurately calculate a single rate of compliance for each of the appointment types by network, the health plan shall enter all required information in each Provider Survey Type Results Tab, including appointment availability information regarding subcontracted plans’ providers, on a single Results Report Form.
+The Summary Rates of Compliance Tab also includes formulas that calculate a sampling error for each appointment type (Urgent Care Appointments, Non-Urgent Appointments, and Non-Urgent Follow-Up Appointments).

-76. The following weighted fields on the Summary of Rates of Compliance Tab are calculated using the total number of providers by Provider Survey Type in each county network as weights: “Rate of Compliance Urgent Care Appointments (All Provider Survey Types),” “Rate of Compliance Non-Urgent Appointments (All Provider Survey Types),” or “Rate of Compliance Non-Urgent Follow-Up Appointments (NPMH Providers Only).”
-The Rates of Compliance are calculated as:
+76. The following weighted fields on the Summary Rates of Compliance Tab are calculated using the total number of providers by Provider Survey Type in each county network as weights: “Rate of Compliance Urgent Care Appointments (All Provider Survey Types),” “Rate of Compliance Non-Urgent Appointments (All Provider Survey Types),” or “Rate of Compliance Non-Urgent Follow-Up Appointments (NPMH Providers Only).”
+The Rates of Compliance and sampling error are calculated as: